New Street Mortgages Conveyancing Panel : Questions and Answers

 from members of the public

-For 5 years I had a mortgage with New Street Mortgages.
-My uncle retired last week and wants to pay off the mortgage left on the property.
+I have a mortgage with New Street Mortgages.
+My father retired last week and wants to pay off the mortgage left on the property.
 After New Street Mortgages is paid, I want to transfer the property to my mother's name; How long will it roughly take?
 Do we need two separate solicitors on the New Street Mortgages conveyancing panel?
 I do not intend to live at the property once the New Street Mortgages mortgage is discharged.

 You